MikhailKravets/NeuroFlow/README.md

 # NN-Rust
 Neural Networks Rust library.
-For now, feed forward neural network struct is implemented.
-It is trained by Back propagation algorithm.
+For now, feed forward neural network is implemented.

 ### Current goals
-- Serialize of FeedForward struct and write into file
+- Serialize of Neural Network and write it into file
 - Implement Optimal Brain Surgery algorithm
 - Work with data in files (``csv``, ``xlsx``, etc)